Via 20 Settembre 97,

 No one has favorited this theater yet

 Located in the Palazzio di Vetro (Palace of Glass) which was built in 1940 (and was so futuristic, it looks like a 1980’s building).
 The ground floor originally contained the CIM department store.
-In the basement was the 1,100-seat Cinema Capitol which opened in 1949.
+In the basement was the 1,100-seat Cinema Stadium.
+In 1949 it was re-named Cinema Capitol.
 It was an air conditioned theatre.

 On the sixth floor of the building was the Arcobaleno Theatre, a small 250-seat cinema which screened films in their original languages (in Italy, films are mostly dubbed into Italian), and in the 1950’s it was very popular with Americans living in and visiting the city.

 Today, the department store & cinemas have closed and the building is now a branch of the Bank of Italy.

 Just login to your account and subscribe to this theater